 When in the mountains I love the combination of fresh air, ever changing stunning views and physical exercise, followed by a visit to the spa!
 Feeling your strained muscles soften by the gentle bubbles in the jacuzzi and the aches and pains melt away in the sauna is pure bliss.
 Getting a gentle and relaxing massage (ask for Marine) was the icing on the cake!
 The Nuxe Spa features a small indoor pool with integrated bubble jets, a sauna and a steam bath.
 As the name suggests, Nuxe products are used for all treatments and the pleasant fragrance will linger long after your treatment.
 For those seeking to keep up with their fitness routine, there’s also a generously sized gym with machines and weights.
 The design of the spa follows the same neutral colour scheme and the use of natural materials.
 The natural crude rock wall brings nature in and is a lovely background for the turquoise shimmering water of the pool.

-Relaxed and refreshed, we got ready for our dinner at the in-house gourmet Restaurant Le Roc.
+Relaxed and refreshed, we got ready for our dinner at the in-house gourmet Restaurant Le Roc awarded with 14 out of 20 Gault Millau points.
 Innovative combinations of uber fresh local ingredients, beautifully presented, made every dish an experience.

 After a full day of activities in the fresh mountain air and a sumptuous meal, there’s quite nothing like sinking into the bed.
 And what a bed it was!
 In fact, it’s how I’d imagine lying on a cloud feels like!
 Fluffy, yet supportive, firm, yet soft.
 A light duvet, plush pillows and extra soft linens sum up the heavenly experience.
 The interior designer in me had to find out the make of the mattresses and I was pleased to learn that they are from one of my preferred bed and mattress suppliers, Elite Beds.